SebastienGrard/kube_projet/README.md

 ## 📂 **Project Structure**
 ```
+├── mongo-config.yaml     # ConfigMap of the mongo service
+├── mongo-pvc.yaml        # Pv and PVC of mongo
+├── mongo-secret.yaml     # Secret of the mongo DB
-├── webapp-deployment.yaml  # Deployment and Service configuration for the web app
+├── mongo.yaml            # Config of the mongo DB
-├── mongo-deployment.yaml   # Deployment and Service configuration for the MongoDB database
+├── webapp.yaml           # Config of the webapp, and the log collector
 └── README.md             # This documentation file
 ```

 ---